As a Sales Operations leader, you have 3 major challenges heading into next year.

 Cost of sales is decreasing as the sales team only engages with informed, prepared buyers

-Let’s look at a few examples of how the BPM has been used in 2013.
-It may serve as inspiration for your 2014 strategic planning.
+Let’s look at a few examples of how the BPM has been used this year.
+It may serve as inspiration for your new strategic planning.

 Jesse runs Sales Operations for a Value Added Reseller.
 His team conducted buyer research over the course of Q2.
 Win-Loss reviews were implemented and conducted.
 A customer survey was launched and aggregated.
 Each of his 80 sales reps ‘listened’ to their customers through LinkedIn and Twitter.
 Since July, Jesse’s team has analyzed the findings and created a BPM.
 His customers stated, overwhelmingly, that ease of doing business is their main concern.
 They weren’t interested in each component in the product.
 They didn’t care about each Original Equipment Manufacturer (OEM).
 Instead they were eager to hear how the product would be delivered.
 Was this a trusted vendor and how could I be sure?

 The sales team quickly altered course.
 They put down their product pitches.
 They stopped handing out collateral on all the bells and whistles.
 Instead, they produced case studies from top clients.
 They asked those top clients to recommend their sales rep on LinkedIn.
 They changed their messaging to focus on customer care.
 They picked up 2 new clients in Q3 that were drawn to the customer service approach.

 Download a copy of SBI’s Buyer Process Map Template.
 It includes an introduction to buying phases, buyer actions and micro-questions.
 It will help facilitate the BPM creation.